I visited this lodge in late 2017.

 Of the highlights is the canopy walkway.
 This is located few kilometres up the road.
 You might have to arrange access with the guys running the lodge.
 Apart from the ocassional group dropping by, you may have the place to yourself.
 It is a half an hour walk from the entry gate, and a dramatic, high and swinging experience.

-Of course being in a rainforest, there are lots of insects to be seen.
+Being in a rainforest, there are of course lots of insects to be seen.
 Along the road many butterflies can be spotted, especially where there is some poop on the ground....

 There are other insects to be seen at night, and many of these are attracted to the lights at the restaurant, so you don't have to go far to see them!